t-aubier/EvolutionSenescence_IBM/README.md

 In the folder "AnalysisR", use the R script to draw graphs resulting from the simulations using R language.

-Note that to draw the figures shown in the manuscript, considerable computing power was needed (via the use of a computing cluster; each simulation typically lasted ~24 hours).
-That is why the figures created by the Demo code are different from the ones in the manuscript.
-To reproduce the figures in the manuscript, one can change the parameter values to match the default values (default value are commented in the code).
+Note that to draw the figures shown in the manuscript (using Simulation_Accumulation.cpp), considerable computing power was needed (via the use of a computing cluster; each simulation typically lasted ~24 hours).
+That is why the figures created by the code are different from the ones in the manuscript.
+To reproduce the figures in the manuscript, one can change the parameter values to match the default values (default value are commented in the code "Simulation_Accumulation.cpp").

 <p align="right">(<a href="#top">back to top</a>)</p>